dgowlett/DevOps-Course-Starter/README.md

 To remove the production container i.e. If you wish to perform a docker run again using the same ports/name etc

 docker rm todo-app_prod

+#Just a line to show git actions is not going to force a build/test